Clear Seeing, Wise Response: Wisdom in Daily Life

 10am – 4pm

-We’re faced with choices every day, and for some of us, decision-making can be stressful.
-We may get stuck in opposing arguments, lack clarity about what we really want (or should want), pressure ourselves with expectation and anxiety about the future.
+One of the most common questions dharma teachers hear asked by practitioners is—how do I know what to do?
+What is the wisest response to this challenging life situation?
+How do I know which choice to make when managing day-to-day dilemmas, and when making more longterm decisions in relationships, in jobs, taking action for social change and in other areas of life?
 The good news is, a diligent and skillful dharma practice will reliably reveal the Middle Way of wisdom—the still, quiet voice of the heart that creatively, appropriately and compassionately responds.
 Intuitive wisdom can become our unfailing guide and the antidote to confusion, anxiety, craving and the painful vacillation of doubt.
 We simply need to learn to let go of the stratagems and obsessions that block access to our hearts, our “guts,” our core values and conscience, and trust in the natural unfoldment of insight.
-Easier said than done, but do-able nonetheless!
+It’s easier said than done, but it’s do-able nonetheless!

 This daylong retreat and workshop will offer meditation practices, reflections, exercises and group process to help access and explore the voice of wisdom that’s inside us all.
 We’ll learn to experientially recognize the difference between craving and wholesome desire, and experiment with different “ways in” to our heart of hearts.
 Together we’ll learn skills that, with practice, can help us more reliably access compassionate wisdom and more effectively resolve life’s inevitable dilemmas.